js-cookie/js-cookie/README.md

 ## Encoding

 This project is [RFC 6265](http://tools.ietf.org/html/rfc6265#section-4.1.1) compliant.
-All special characters that are not allowed in the cookie-name or cookie-value are encoded with each one's UTF-8 Hex equivalent.
+All special characters that are not allowed in the cookie-name or cookie-value are encoded with each one's UTF-8 Hex equivalent using [percent-encoding](http://en.wikipedia.org/wiki/Percent-encoding).
-The only character in cookie-name or cookie-value that is allowed and still encoded is the percent `%` character, it is escaped in order to interpret the input as literal.
+The only character in cookie-name or cookie-value that is allowed and still encoded is the percent `%` character, it is escaped in order to interpret percent input as literal.
 To override the default cookie decoding you need to use a [converter](#converter).

 ## Cookie Attributes